-- SJO Airport is the main international airport in Costa Rica so there are more flights and prices may be cheaper.
+- San Jose International Airport (Juan Santamaria) is the main international airport in Costa Rica so there are more flights and prices may be cheaper.

-- It’s pretty easy to get around using public buses.
+- It’s pretty easy to get around using public buses and Uber.

 - San Jose is in a central location in the country.

 - Many of the attractions in San Jose are cheap.

-Here is a sample 5 day Costa Rica itinerary based in San Jose.
+Here is a sample 5 full day San Jose, Costa Rica itinerary.
 You’ll get to experience Costa Rican city life, lots of culture, nature and adventure!
 Perfect for city people who want a sprinkling of nature in their trip.

 Things to Know About This San Jose, Costa Rica Itinerary

 - You don’t necessarily need to rent a car for this itinerary.
 Public transportation is very good in San Jose and Uber is available.
-Driving in San Jose is kinda crazy with awful traffic during rush hour, so if you’re worried about driving, don’t.
+Driving in San Jose is kinda crazy with awful traffic and not great infrastructure, so if you’re worried about driving, don’t.
 For national parks or attractions out of the city, you can book day trips.
 Read our tips for taking the bus in Costa Rica.

 - You need to be very careful in San Jose.
 Unfortunately crime in San Jose is fairly present, theft is the main crime.
 Don’t walk alone at night, avoid walking to places you aren’t familiar with and always keep your valuables close to you with both eyes on it at all times.
 Use your common sense and follow your instincts.
 (More Costa Rica safety tips here).